MustardOS/mustardos.github.io/themes/scheme.md

 * Describes the layering and position of static images with other elements.
 * Place static images in ./images/static/ named similarly to wall images.
-* You cannot use a default.png as a static image.
+* You can use default.png as a static fallback image.
 * You can use static images for individual list items and programs.

 | Value | Description                           |